247jar/JarUI/README.md

 - `ElvUI` (THE complete UI overhaul, well-maintained, huge community, tons of profiles to test out on https://wago.io/) -- for JarUI import ALL profiles from this collection: https://wago.io/lw05cBLC4
 - `FPS-MS-Tracker` (to display a tiny, *class-colored* fps and ms counter on the bottom left-hand corner)
+- `HandyNotes` (adds icons to the map, can be expanded through lots of plugins / other HandyNotes - Addons) -- **uses character specific settings by default !!! careful about committing to profile changes**
 - `LS: Glass` (to have ***nice*** chat message animations and tab glow)
 - ``Method Raid Tools`` (for raid CD tracking ***TODO: SHARE PROFILE***) -- ingame in Method Raid Tools got to "Profiles" and "Import profile" by pasting this String: https://github.com/247jar/JarUI/blob/main/Method_Raid_Tools.txt